-Are you roasting a whole turkey for the first time this year?
+Are you roasting a whole turkey for Thanksgiving for the first time this year?
+Want the easiest, simplest method?
 Or perhaps you've done this many times before, but you want a quick refresher to brush up on the basics?
 We'll help you make your mama proud with these step-by-step instructions for roasting a whole turkey.

 Here is our super basic, super simple, super easy recipe for roasting a super beautiful turkey this Thanksgiving.

-The Easiest Method for Roasting a Thanksgiving Turkey
+The Easiest Method for Cooking a Thanksgiving Turkey